MISSION

 GET TO KNOW TRAVIS GRIBBLE

 My name is Travis Gribble and I am a retired 24 year law enforcement veteran.
 I spent 11 years in Michigan where I worked as a deputy, deputy sergeant, and SWAT team commander.
-In 2008 I made a lateral move to Mesa Police Department in Arizona.
-Mesa is a city of 520,000 and 850 sworn police officers.
+In 2008 I made a lateral move to the Mesa Police Department in Arizona.
+Mesa is a city of 520,000 and 900 sworn police officers.
 In Mesa I worked as a patrol officer, patrol sergeant, SWAT assistant team

 OUR LOGO

 The wolf, a majestic animal commanding respect while facing adversity everyday.
 A wolf will look at the trials it encounters in the arena, knowing without a doubt they will overcome it!
 The strength and resilience the wolf displays is passed from generation to generation, just as we intend to do with My Arena.
 The most significant piece of my logo is the right eye and as you can see it is the color “Ruby”.
 This is to honor the child I rescued from my call in 2016.
-Her story brought me to where I am today and is the reason I am able to provide hope for healing in first responders everywhere.
+Her story brought me to where I am today and is the reason I am able to provide hope for healing in first responders and veterans everywhere.